 MB: I think that a lot of artists from the Middle East or from Non-Western places have it embedded in them that their work will only be valid if they exoticize themselves.
 I’m not mad at them for it, I’ve probably gone through that myself.
 It’s a stage you reach somehow as a non-western artist, it’s like a post-colonial residue.
 I hope that my work is not perceived as exotic but I’m sure certain people could see it as being exotic.
 I can’t control what people think.
 It all comes down to having a subject that you’re interested in for the right reasons, and by “the right reasons” I mean, to have a sincere, honest reason, not just trying to please this one part of the world.
 So, if you’re like: ‘oh I’m interested in these women, they’re performers, they have a conflict, they are dealing with challenges from different generations’, that’s in my eyes a narrative that works for everyone, and can be interesting to everyone if you make it interesting.

 So, yes, it happens that the work is very culturally specific because it’s filmed in Morocco, but everything is culturally specific at first.
 The discourse is not necessarily about the city that the subjects are from or the type of music they perform (which is also very niche, it’s a specific Moroccan style).
-What’s interesting to me is manufacturing storytelling and storytelling is very universal, and secondly, understanding the dynamic between these women.
+What’s interesting to me is first of all manufacturing storytelling; and storytelling is very universal, and second of all, understanding the dynamic between these women.